Kahsolt/Quantum-Circuit-Elimination/client/webui/README.md

-This is a basic WebUI client for the Quantum Circuit Tetris game :)
+This is a basic WebUI client for the Quantum Circuit Elimination game :)

 ### Quick start